CLU-MSCP/bedics/index.md

 In the second year, students continue to tailor the program to fit their needs.
 Students select a two-course (Fall and Spring) sequence of electives that have either a **Quantitative Methods (QM)** or **Clinical Science (CS)** emphasis.

 Students also have the option of conducting their own research project during the thesis seminar (PSYC 565).
 In the thesis seminar, students can complete an independent, IRB approved, research project for a thesis.
-Thesis students will take additional thesis units in the spring.
-Students, however, do not have to complete the thesis but can use the thesis seminar to prepare a study for future doctoral work (research project option).
+Thesis students will take additional thesis units in the Spring.

+Students taking PSYC 565 do not, however, have to complete the thesis but can use the thesis seminar to prepare a research project for future doctoral work (research project option).
 These students will be required to take the comprehensive exams in the Spring of their second year.

 | Semester  | Course Type | | Course Name